-Adam Vaitilingam QC is recommended in all of the legal directories as one of the leading silks in major crime, serious fraud and regulatory work on the Western Circuit.
+Adam Vaitilingam QC is recommended in all of the legal directories as one of the leading silks on the Western Circuit, with expertise in major crime, serious fraud and regulatory work.
 He is instructed in many of the most high profile trials; recent cases include prosecution of three men involved in the Bath tipper truck crash and the trial of Nathan Matthews for the murder of his step-sister Becky Watts.

-Although working mainly in the West of England, he defends individuals and companies across the country in serious fraud, fatal road accident, health and safety and environmental cases.
+Although working mainly in the West of England, he defends individuals and companies across the country in murder, fraud, fatal road accident, health and safety, sexual assault and environmental cases.
 He has successfully defended many professional and commercial clients, from accountants, financial advisors and surveyors to sportsmen, teachers and business leaders.

 “An excellent advocate with cross examination skills that are second to none”: Chambers and Partners

 “Recommended as a specialist in serious crime (particularly fraud and murder) and regulatory crime (particularly health and safety and environmental crime)”: Legal 500